-4.2 Types of development contributions charged
+4.2 Types of Development Contributions charged

-4.2.1 Contributions levied on new allotments anywhere in the District over the period covered by the Policy and the number of additional "units of demand" that will be needed to accommodate the increased population.
+4.2.1 Contributions levied on new allotments anywhere in the District

+The District-wide development contributions are based on assumptions about the increase in population anticipated over the period covered by the Policy and the number of additional "units of demand" that will be needed to accommodate the increased population.
 District-wide contributions are collected for roading and reserves.